collective/collective.developermanual/source/reference_manuals/testing/writing_ptc_test.rst

 *  Similarly, the python debugger is very valuable inside tests.
 Putting import pdb; pdb.set\_trace() inside your test methods lets you step through testing code and step into the code it calls.
-If you’re not familiar with the python debugger, your life is incomplete. `More about using pdb with Plone`_.
+If you’re not familiar with the python debugger, your life is incomplete.

-.. _More about using pdb with Plone: ../../how-to/using-pdb/